Whitby: Landmarks

 The harbour is sheltered by the grade II listed east and west piers each with a lighthouse and beacon.
 The west lighthouse, of 1831, is the taller at 25.5 m and the east lighthouse, built in 1855, is 16.5 m high.
 On the west pier extension is a foghorn that sounds a blast every 30 seconds during fog.
 New lights were fitted to both the lighthouse towers and the beacons in 2011.
-Whitby Lighthouse, operated by Trinity House, is located outside the town, to the south-east, on Ling Hill.
+Whitby Lighthouse, operated by Trinity House, is south-east of the town on Ling Hill.

 On the West Cliff is a statue of Captain James Cook who served his apprenticeship in the town, and a whalebone arch, commemorates the whaling industry.
 It is the second such arch, the original is preserved in Whitby Archives Heritage Centre.
 By the inner harbour is a statue commemorating William Scoresby Sr. (father of William Scoresby Jr.), designer of the crow's nest.

 On the outskirts of town to the west is the 19th-century Sneaton Castle built by James Wilson who sold his sugar plantation where he had over 200 slaves and moved to Whitby.
 Alongside it is St Hilda's Priory, the mother house of the Order of the Holy Paraclete.
 The castle was used as a school and is now a conference centre and hotel in association with the priory.